-Creating a UX persona is only one of the ways you can collect data and focus on what’s important for your target audience.
+Creating a UX persona is only one of the ways UX design company can collect data and focus on what’s the important target audience.
 Over 70% of developers are using this technique in their work.
 If you’d like to join them, we’ve prepared a closer look at what exactly the UX persona is and how you should approach it.

 What Is a UX Persona?